mittaltushar014/flask_api_crud/README.md

 Project implementing Create, Read, Update, Delete features for Users and their questions and answers posted by them using Flask and API from backend and frontend.
+In frontend searching for questions and answers functionality is also added.

 ####Features:
 >Register user